top of page

 2025 Adjudicators

 Frédéric Lacroix has performed in Canada, the United States, Europe, and Asia as a soloist, chamber musician, and collaborative pianist.
-As such, he has performed with many important musicians, including Branford Marsalis, Johannes Moser, Kathleen Battle, Alexander Rudin, and some of Canada’s most noted musicians.
+As such, he has performed with many important musicians, including Branford Marsalis, Johannes Moser, Kathleen Battle, Alexander Rudin and some of Canada’s most noted musicians.
+He has made regular radio appearances on the Canadian CBC and SRC and the American NPR.

 Canadian Zwischenfach, Jay Marchand Knight (they/them/iel) is a Frederick Lowy Fellow in the Deroche Laboratory for Hearing and Cognition at Concordia University in Montreal, Canada.